victorb/tree-talk/README.md

 		- Every client keeps track of how many threads/posts they received from another client and if 2 posts > 1 minute, put the client on cooldown

+- Messaging
+  - Should always one message per second

+- Authenticity
+  - All messages should be signed
+    - UI needs to show if message is signed or not

 ## Testing

 Should include a acceptance testing suite for making sure everything is always